 Grand Lake in Grand County, Colorado — The American Mountains (Southwest)

 Location.
-40° 15.042′ N, 105° 49.197′ W. Marker is in Grand Lake, Colorado, in Grand County.
-Marker is at the intersection of Lake Avenue and Garfield Street, on the left when traveling west on Lake Avenue.
-Touch for map.
-Marker is located beside the Grand Lake boardwalk at the south end of Garfield Street, overlooking Grand Lake.
-Marker is in this post office area: Grand Lake CO 80447, United States of America.
+40° 15.095′ N, 105° 49.411′ W. Marker is in Grand Lake, Colorado, in Grand County.
+Marker is on Vine Street north of Lake Avenue, on the left when traveling north.
+Marker panels are mounted at eye-level, directly on the Smith-Eslick Cottage Court Touch for map.
+Marker is at or near this postal address: 725 Lake Avenue, Grand Lake CO 80447, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on February 15, 2019.
-This page originally submitted on February 12, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 68 times since then.
-Photos: 1, 2, 3, 4. submitted on February 14, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 18, 2020.
+It was originally submitted on February 12, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 152 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on February 13, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.